AFK-AlignedFamKernel/afk-privacy/README.md

 Thank you for the amazing work on Public good and Privacy!

 # Description
-Anon all-in-one platform.
+Anon all-in-one platform using zkDID for Identity stuff.

-Starting with Social and governance usecases.
+Starting with Social and governance usecases:
+- Organizations.
+- Country
+- Age

 # Done
 -